 The Importance of a Cover Letter

 So, you’ve seen a job you really like, you’ve written a strong CV that’s tailored for the role, and now comes that dreaded moment where you are asked to “provide a brief cover letter outlining your experience and suitability for the role”.
 How on earth do you go about condensing a strong academic record, hands-on expertise in a particular technology field or relevant ‘soft-skills’ into just half a side of A4?
-And is it important anyway?
-Isn’t a strong CV enough to already bag you dozens of interviews anyway?
+And isn’t a strong CV enough to bag you dozens of interviews anyway?
 Well … not always.

 Adding value to your application

-Think about it from the hiring manager’s (HM) point of view for a moment.
+Think about it from the point of view of the hiring manager (HM) for a moment.
 Yes, your CV is strong and lists some relevant experience.
-Unfortunately, so do the next three in the in-tray.
-The HM skims through the CVs, but they’re already running late for a team meeting on the other side of the building, half their mind is distracted by that upcoming funding application that is due in three days, and they’re preparing a crucial presentation to update a client on a major project they have in the pipeline.
-A concise cover letter is one of the best ways to ensure that in the few minutes a HM has to make a decision, it is YOUR details that stand out and precipitate an interview.
+Unfortunately, so do the next three CVs in the in-tray.
+The HM skims through the CVs, but they’re already running late for a team meeting, half their mind is distracted by that upcoming funding application that is due in three days, and they’re preparing a crucial presentation to update a client on a major project they have in the pipeline.
+A concise cover letter is one of the best ways to ensure that in the few minutes (or less) a HM has to make a decision, it is YOUR details that stand out and lead to an interview.

 That’s great!
 But what do I actually write?

-So, this is where it gets a little complicated.
-At the end of the day, a cover letter is your personal document and should be a reflection of your character, as well as your experience and motivations, so it’s difficult to give any formal template to follow.
+This is where it gets a little complicated.
+A cover letter is your personal document and should reflect your character, as well as your experience and motivations, so it’s difficult to give a template to follow.
 Then again, a few general guidelines will go a long way to help you stand out from the crowd.

 Tailor each cover letter to the position and company you’re applying for.
 HMs will sniff out a generic application a mile off and not be impressed.
 Consider how you feel receiving a letter from a utility company that begins “Dear Valued Customer”…

 Keep things to the point.
-If you can make your case in three lines vs. three paragraphs, the HM will know you’re not someone that will waste their time as an employee.
+If you can make your case in three lines instead of three paragraphs, the HM will know you’re not someone who will waste their time as an employee.

 Give plenty of examples that support or justify the experience you’ve given.
 “I’m experienced with laboratory techniques and data analysis”.
 Great!
 What does that mean you’ve actually done?
 At what point in your CV?